alexkowalski/w2d-ed-benchmark-examples/README.md

 ## Benchmark results

-For all examples, the inter-orbital interaction parameter for different spins is U' = U - 2J.
+For all examples, the inter-orbital interaction parameter for different spins is U' = U - 2J and the inverse temperature beta = 100 if not otherwise specified.

 ### Two-orbital calculations